 How to match tie and pocket square patterns

-Here’s the most important thing you should never do: never wear a tie and a pocket square that are the same.
+Here’s the most important thing you should never do: never wear a tie and a pocket square that is the same.
 Yes, we know that you can find them neatly packed inside the same set, but this gives you the wrong idea of wearing them together.
 So, avoid that and you’re good to go.

 And that’s the only thing that you need to know about tie and pocket square patterns.
 There are no strict rules for matching their patterns as long as they are not the same.
-The pocket square is going to be barely visible when you put it into your chest pocket so it does not matter how big it small its pattern is, it will not clash with a tie.
+The pocket square is going to be barely visible when you put it into your chest pocket so it does not matter how big or small its pattern is, it will not clash with a tie.

 How to match tie and pocket square fabrics